 Anyone who now suspects that they are bringing a real mimosa into the house is mistaken.
-Orchid trees are even quite robust, as long as their needs are met.
+Orchid trees are even quite robust as long as their needs are met.
 Sick plants are often the result of incorrect care.
-How this can be avoided right from the start and which diseases and pests can be dangerous for the orchid tree is explained below.
+This can be avoided right from the start, and diseases and pests can be dangerous for the orchid tree are explained below.

 Recognizing signs of disease on the leaves